Buxton Opera House: Refurbishments and recent decades

 In 1979, the building was restored, and an orchestra pit was added to the original Matcham design.
 Since then, the Opera House has been a full-time venue for stage productions, presenting approximately 450 performances per year, including opera, dance, musical theatre, pantomime, comedy, drama, children's shows and concerts.
 The theatre is staffed by a small full-time technical crew for all the backstage work, setting up all the shows and artists that appear.
 Volunteers from the local community are also employed for front-of-house duties including bar work and as ushers.

 By the 1990s, more work was needed to repair and modernise the theatre, and from 1999 to 2001 an extensive programme of internal and external restoration took place.
 In February 2007, another refurbishment was completed at the Opera House that saw the installation of air conditioning in the gallery and backstage area, new seats in the gallery and upper circle, a new get-in lift to replace the ramp and new backstage working lights as well as re-wiring and painting the backstage area and dressing rooms.
 The current capacity is 902 seats.

 In 2011, FT Magazine featured an article on opera house design.
 The writer praised the European opera houses "designed by the Viennese architectural firm of Fellner and Helmer (the Zurich Opera House is [an] example) ... [which] represent a near-ideal marriage of size, acoustic and decorative beauty.
 Their British equivalents are those designed by Frank Matcham – best of all the Buxton Opera House."
-In 2014, the opera house's former finance chief was jailed for two years for stealing nearly £250,000 from the opera house accounts in 2012 and 2013.
+In 2014, the Opera House's former finance chief was jailed for two years for stealing nearly £250,000 from the theatre's accounts in 2012 and 2013.